• Skip to primary navigation

 Instructions

-• Place your butter into a mixing bowl and use electric beaters to beat.
-Add the sugar and continue to beat.
+• Butter: place the butter into a large mixing bowl and use electric beaters to beat.
+Then slowly pour in the sugar and continue to beat until the sugar has mixed consistently in with the creamed butter.

-• Transfer the cake mix into a lined cake tin and bake for 40- 50 mins.
+• Oven bake: transfer the wet cake mixture into the lined cake tin and bake for 40 mins.
 You will notice the edges of the cake turn a light golden brown.
 You can use a skewer inserted into the centre of the cake to test if it is done.
 Note 7

 Notes

-• Note 1 As part of the process to make this cake the 1st thing I do is take the butter out of the fridge and leave it on the bench for a bit.
-This allows it to soften naturally which speeds up the process of beating it as well as allowing the process to be easier.
-I use a hand held mixer so if I m trying to beat hard fresh out of the fridge butter, the bowl can spin wildly out of control if the butter is not soft to start with.
+• Note 1 - Butter: as part of the process to make this cake the 1st thing I do is take the butter out of the fridge and leave it on the bench for a bit.
+When it softens to room temperature, it becomes easier to beat it.ย

-• Note 2 This is slightly different to almond meal, however both work well.
-Almond flour is finer and doesn't have any brown flecks from the skin of the almonds which some almond meal ranges can have.
+• Note 2 - Almond flour or almond meal: both are fine to use (to the equivalent amount specified in the recipe card).ย Almond flour is finer and doesn't have any brown flecks from the skin of the almonds which some almond meal ranges can have.ย

-• Note 3 We use more polenta in this cake than our Lemon Polenta Cake to allow for the additional of the orange juice.
+• Note 3 - Polenta: we use more polenta in this cake than the Lemon Polenta Cake recipe to allow for the additional liquid from the orange juice.ย

-• Note 4 For our Lemon Polenta Cake we don't use baking powder as we don't really need it.
-However due to the addition of more wet ingredients in this Orange Polenta Cake, I do recommend using it.
+• Note 4 - Baking powder: for the Lemon Polenta Cake we don't use baking powder as we don't really need it.
+However, due to the addition of more wet ingredients in this Orange Polenta Cake, I do recommend using it.
+It helps to make the cake rise and be fluffier than it would with out it.ย

-• Note 5 For our oranges, we use the zest from all 3 and the juice from 1.
+• Note 5 - Oranges: for the oranges, we use the zest from all 3 and the juice from 1.
 The zest of approximately 2 of them go in the cake and 1 goes on the cake.
-1 whole orange gets juiced and the juice as well as any pulp goes into the cake.
+1 whole orange gets juiced and the juice as well as any pulp goes into the cake.ย

-• Note 6 I use a hand held juicer.
+• Note 6 - Orange juice: I use a hand held juicer.
 Simply cut 1 orange in half and juice each half.
-I tip the pulp and juice in (just no orange seeds!)
+Then tip the pulp and juice in and pick out any seeds or strain it and then add it in.ย

-• Note 7 This is a popular technique I use to test my cakes.
+• Note 7 - Skewer test: this is a popular technique used to test if baked goods are done.
 If the skewer comes out clean, the cake is ready.
 If there is any wet mix, it needs a little more more time.
 The top of the cake should also spring back when lightly pressed with the tip of a finger.
+Ensure that the inserted skewer comes out clean with no wet mix before removing the cake from the oven.ย

 Nutrition